ydb-platform/ydb/ydb/docs/en/core/integrations/hibernate.md

 {% endlist %}

-If you use Hibernate version 5, you need `<artifactId>hibernate-ydb-dialect-v5</artifactId>` for Maven or `implementation 'tech.ydb.dialects:hibernate-ydb-dialect-v5:$version` for Gradle.
+If you use Hibernate version 5, you need `<artifactId>hibernate-ydb-dialect-v5</artifactId>` for Maven or `implementation 'tech.ydb.dialects:hibernate-ydb-dialect-v5:$version` for Gradle instead of the similar package without the `-v5` suffix.

 ## Configuration {#configuration-dialect}